Modelling heavy tail data with bayesian nonparametric mixtures: Numerical analyses

-Prior specifications for model parameters $\mu$, $\gamma$, $\alpha$, $\beta$ and $\nu$, and the MCMC specifications were also the same as for the claims data set.
-Although we have kept the same number of iterations as in the previous analysis, given that the sample size is now smaller and the number of groups in the mixture is also low, the running times, reported in the last column of Table \ref{tab:fitp}, are all below $5$ minutes.
+The prior specifications for model parameters $\mu$, $\gamma$, $\alpha$, $\beta$, $\nu$ and $\kappa$, and the MCMC specifications were also the same as for the simulation study.
+Although we have kept the same number of iterations as in the previous analysis, given that the sample size is now smaller and the number of groups in the mixture is also low, the running times, reported in the last column of Table \ref{tab:fitp}, are all below $4$ minutes.

-Again, we compare model fit by computing the LPML, AIC and BIC measures.
+Again, we compare model fit by computing the LPML, and expected AIC and BIC measures.
 These are reported in Table \ref{tab:fitp}.
-This time, the three measures are not in agreement to select the best model.
-LPML prefers models with fixed $\nu$ rather than with a hyper prior.
-However, AIC and BIC prefer models with hyper priors.
-In particular, the best model considering AIC and BIC is that with $\nu\sim\be(1/2,1/2)$, which is in agreement with the previous best models in the other two datasets analysed before.
-So we take this as our best model.
+In this case, the three measures take very similar values for the three PY prior specifications, with a slight disagreement to order the second and third options.
+However, the three measures agree on selecting the DP choice as the best model.

-The posterior distribution for the number of groups $m$ is presented in the left panel in Figure \ref{fig:n0p55}.
-The posterior mode is $5$ with a range that goes from $4$ to $12$ groups.
-The posterior mean of parameter $\nu$ is $0.224$ with a $95\%$ CI $[0.06,0.44]$.
-The posterior distribution of $\alpha_i$, aggregated for all $i=1,\ldots,n$, is included in the right panel of Figure \ref{fig:n0p55}.
-Computing some probabilities, we get: $\P(\alpha<1)=0.372$, $\P(1\leq\alpha<2)=0.550$ and $\P(\alpha>2)=0.077$.
-From this we can say that $37\%$ of the data comes from a heavy tailed component, $55\%$ of the data come from a component with finite mean but infinite variance, and approximately $8\%$ come from a light tailed component with finite mean and variance.
-Therefore, population sizes in England have heavy tail.
+The posterior distribution for the number of groups $m$ is presented in the right panel in Figure \ref{fig:n0}.
+The posterior mode is $2$ with $\P(m=2)=0.62$ and a range that goes from $2$ to $5$ groups.
+The posterior mean of the precision parameter $\kappa$ in the DP prior is $0.32$ with a $95\%$ CI $[0.04,0.88]$.

+The posterior distribution of parameters $\mu_i$ and $\alpha_i$, aggregated for all $i=1,\ldots,n$, are included in Figure \ref{fig:parp} in the left and right panel, respectively.
+Considering the location parameters, we obtain that $\P(\mu>0)=0.99$, which says that practically all locations are strictly positive.
+Moreover, since $\P(1/2<\mu<3/2)=0.9$, a great majority of them take values in the interval $(0.5,1.5)$.
+Now, considering the tail parameters, we get that $\P(\alpha<1)=0.81$, $\P(1\leq\alpha<2)=0.18$ and $\P(\alpha>2)=0.01$.
+We can say that $81\%$ of the data come from a heavier tailed component, and the rest $18\%$ of the data come from a less heavy component with finite mean but infinite variance.

-We also obtained the density estimate via the posterior predictive distribution.
-This is included in Figure \ref{fig:denp55} as a solid line, together with $95\%$ CI as dotted lines.
-Our density estimate shows a large peak between $0$ and $10$ thousands, followed by a stepwise behaviour and a smooth decay after $15$ thousands.
+We also produced the density estimate via the posterior predictive distribution.
+This is included in Figure \ref{fig:denp} as a solid line, together with $95\%$ CI as dotted lines.
+Our density estimate shows a large peak between $0$ and $10$ thousands, followed by a large right tail.
 Again, the graph was truncated to $[0,100]$ thousands, for visualisation purposes.
+The estimated probability of having a town/city with population larger than $100$ thousand habitants is $0.095$.